emmalod/GIS_Laboratory/README.md

 - WebGIS (web-gis.html)
 - About Us (about-us.html)

-The folder "Group_6" contains all the mandatory outputs.
+The folder "Group_6" contains all the mandatory outputs of our project.